 Winter, believe it or not, isn’t the only scarf season.
 People in traditionally arid regions like the Middle East have long worn lightweight cotton scarves for protection against sunburn, dust, and sand.
 Shemaghs, or keffiyehs, are popular as fashion, military, and traditional wear.
 “Summer scarf” might seem oxymoronic or just plain silly, but it’s a reasonable thing to own for periods of extended sun exposure.

 The great thing about scarves is that good ones don’t have to be expensive.
 It’s worth spending money to get quality shoes, for example, but since scarves are simple strips of fabric that are worn seasonally, even an affordable one can last a long time.
-The three options below include two winter scarves and one warm-weather option.
+The three options below include two cold-weather scarves and one warm-weather option.

 1. Plum Feathers Winter Scarf